initialed85/fred/pkg/api_client/docs/Repository.md

 NewRepositoryWithDefaults instantiates a new Repository object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetChangeProducerClaimedUntil

+`func (o *Repository) GetChangeProducerClaimedUntil() time.Time`

+GetChangeProducerClaimedUntil returns the ChangeProducerClaimedUntil field if non-nil, zero value otherwise.

+### GetChangeProducerClaimedUntilOk

+`func (o *Repository) GetChangeProducerClaimedUntilOk() (*time.Time, bool)`

+GetChangeProducerClaimedUntilOk returns a tuple with the ChangeProducerClaimedUntil field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetChangeProducerClaimedUntil

+`func (o *Repository) SetChangeProducerClaimedUntil(v time.Time)`

+SetChangeProducerClaimedUntil sets ChangeProducerClaimedUntil field to given value.

+### HasChangeProducerClaimedUntil

+`func (o *Repository) HasChangeProducerClaimedUntil() bool`

+HasChangeProducerClaimedUntil returns a boolean if a field has been set.

 ### GetCreatedAt